A.F.C. RAPID SOCCER RULES

 A player is not in an offside position if:

-- he is in his own half of the field of play or
+- they are in their own half of the field of play or

 No Offence